api-platform/docs/core/operations.md

 together.

 Here we consider that the autowiring enabled for controller classes (the default when using the API Platform distribution).
-This action will be automatically registered as a service (the service name is the same as the class name: `App\Action\BookSpecial`).
+This action will be automatically registered as a service (the service name is the same as the class name: `App\Controller\BookSpecial`).

 API Platform automatically retrieves the appropriate PHP entity then deserializes it, and for `POST` and `PUT` requests updates the entity with data provided by the user.